Est. 2001

 Deeper InsightFrom our 26-year practice in Sydney apartments

-Strata fees can be higher in Mascot’s amenity-rich complexes; factor this into your decision.
+Strata fees can be higher in Mascot due to amenities; factor this into your budget.

 The Apartment Market in Mascot — What the Numbers Really Tell You

-• Nearly half of all dwellings are renter-occupied, supporting ongoing demand for quality apartments.
+• Nearly half of dwellings are rented, supporting a vibrant, younger demographic.

 Who Lives Here & What That Means for Apartment Demand